-Over a career that lasted over 40 years, Guy Bourdin worked for the world’s biggest fashion houses and magazines.
-Originally a painter, he creates images that contain fascinating stories and compositions, in black and white and in colour.
-A fan of Alfred Hitchcock’s “Macguffin” technique, he builds “crime scenes”, getting rid of all the usual norms of beauty and morality.
+Over a career that lasted more than 40 years, Guy Bourdin worked for the world’s biggest fashion houses and magazines.
+Originally a painter, he created images that contained fascinating stories and compositions, in black and white and in color.
+A fan of Alfred Hitchcock’s “Macguffin” technique, he built “crime scenes”, getting rid of all the usual norms of beauty and morality.

-In 1954 his destiny as a fashion photographer was sealed: an admirer of Man Ray, he asked the photographer to introduce him to Vogue’s French management team.
+In 1954 his destiny as one of the greatest fashion photographers was sealed.
+An admirer of Man Ray, he asked the photographer to introduce him to Vogue’s French management team.
 The editor-in-chief of the time fell under his spell and immediately commissioned work from.
 The collaboration lasted more than 30 years.

-Peter Lindbergh only photographs in black and white.
-He refuses excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
-This stance has meant he is known for the natural feel of his photographs.
+Peter Lindbergh photographed exclusively in black and white.
+He refused excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
+This stance has meant he is known for the unparalleled natural feel of his photographs.
 He was the first photographer to be asked three times to make the Pirelli calendar, and the first to shoot a cover for American Vogue under Anna Wintour.
-These extraordinary feats mean make him an important figure of the fashion and celebrity scenes.
+These extraordinary feats make him an important figure in the fashion and celebrity scenes.

 Mario Testino (1954)

 The Peruvian fashion photographer is known for his advertising campaigns for Gucci and Dolce & Gabbana as well as his Vanity Fair cover photos of Princess Diana.
 He began his relationship with photography by settling in an abandoned hospital near Trafalgar Square in London.
-At that time, he was offering to help budding models with their portfolios for just a few pounds.
-His particularly keen photographic eye and his portrayal of models and their beauty quickly attract the attention of creators and magazines of all kinds.
-Now considered one of the greatest, he is particularly known for the nonchalance and the naturalness that emerge from his images.
+At that time, he was offering to help budding models with their portfolios for just a few dollars.
+His particularly keen photographic eye and his portrayal of models and their beauty quickly attracted the attention of creators and magazines of all kinds.
+Now considered one of the greats, he is particularly known for the nonchalance and naturalness that emanate from his images.

 Steven Meisel (1954)

 Steven Meisel began his career as an illustrator for stylist Roy Halston Frowick, drawing inspiration from Vogue or Harper’s Bazaar visuals for his drawings.
 After a few tries as a fashion editor, he became a photographer and was recruited by Seventeen magazine.
-He then went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Vogue Italy since 1988.
-His photographs stand out for the way in which he communicates his love of feminine beauty and the sensuality that emerges from them.
+He went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Italian Vogue since 1988.
+His photographs stand out because he communicates his love of feminine beauty and the sensuality radiates from them.

 David Lachapelle (1963)

 The American David LaChapelle’s passion for photography passion started during his youth, after taking a photography of his mother.
-It was the great Andy Warhol who spotted his talent and gave him his first job as a photographer for the Interview Magazine.
-The magazine profoundly changes his conception of photography.
+It was the great Andy Warhol who spotted his talent and gave him his first job as a photographer for Interview Magazine.
+The magazine profoundly changed his conception of photography.
 LaChapelle then decided that he wanted to work for fashion magazines.
-With this in mind, he embraced on the Porno-chic style, very fashionable at the time.
+With this in mind, he embraced the Porno-chic style, which was very fashionable at the time.
 Luxury magazines loved it and LaChapelle’s work gained in popularity.
-His photographs stand out for his use of bright colours, saturated to the extreme and a careful staging of models, backgrounds and props that draws inspiration from art history.
+His photographs stand out for his use of bright colors, extreme saturation and a careful staging of models, backgrounds and props, drawing inspiration from art history.
 In the early 2000s, he left the world of fashion to devote himself to art photography.